pgorman/dangerjaunt/minirules.md

 #### 4. Invisible Stalker ####

 This spell summons an Invisible Stalker with 8 HD.
-The stalker completes one task by command of the caster, regardless of how long, twisted, or bloody a road it must travel to reach that goal.
+The stalker completes one task by command of the magic-user, regardless of how long, twisted, or bloody a road it must travel to reach that goal.
 Dispel Magic does not banish the stalker; kill it to end its mission.

 #### 5. Reincarnation ####